By Shihar Aneez and J.J. Robinson

 "Accordingly, there appears nothing contestable in constitutional terms under the generic notion of a 'coup d'etat' that is alleged to have occurred - quite to the contrary, in fact."

 Waheed told a news conference the findings upheld his government's legitimacy.

 "Nasheed was not under duress.
 He resigned voluntarily," Waheed said.
 "There is no chance to question the legitimacy of the current government now."

 U.S. State Department spokesman Victoria Nuland, in a statement, commended the commission and called the investigation "thorough and inclusive".

 Nasheed, speaking to thousands of followers in Male late on Wednesday, called on the public, the army and police to rise up.
-He demanded next year's presidential election be held earlier.
+HE demanded next year's presidential election be held earlier.

 The Maldives, for almost nine centuries a sultanate before it became a British protectorate, held its first fully democratic elections in 2008.
-Nasheed defeated Maumoon Abdul Gayoom, who after 30 years in power was then Asia's longest-serving leader and accused of running the country as a dictator.
+Nasheed defeated Maumoon Abdul Gayoom, who at 30 years in power was then Asia's longest-serving leader and accused of running the country as a dictator.

 (Writing by Matthias Williams, Editing by Frank Jack Daniel and Ron Popeski)